Summer Clerk applications open 3 March 2026

 The purpose of the interview is to get to know the real you – your personality, skills, experience and values – so be authentic and show us who you really are.

-You will be interviewed by two partners or a partner and an HR Manager.
+You will be interviewed by two partners or a partner.
 Your interview will cover aspects of your CV as well as your knowledge of the law.

 You will also be asked during the interview to do an impromptu one-minute presentation on a subject we choose.
 This is an opportunity for you to demonstrate your ability to think on your feet.
 No preparation for this part of the interview is required and we will choose a non-legal topic.
 Most candidates say this is the most fun part of the interview!